SimonJF/east-popl19-artifact/README.md

   * `links-docker` contains the files used for the Docker image
   * `links` contains the source code of the Links language
-  * `custom_examples` is a folder shared between the host and container, useful if you wish to try your own examples
+  * `custom-examples` is a folder shared between the host and container, useful if you wish to try your own examples
   * `prepare.sh` is a script to prepare the Docker image
-  * `run-chatserver.sh` is a script to launch the chat server example
+  * `run-chatserver.sh` launches the chat server example
-  * `run-two-factor.sh` is a script to launch the 2FA example
+  * `run-two-factor.sh` launches the 2FA example
-  * `run-example.sh` is a script to run individual examples
+  * `run-example.sh` is a interactive script to run individual examples
+  * `run-interactive.sh` launches the Links REPL
-  * `run-custom.sh` is a script to run a custom example file
+  * `run-custom.sh` runs a custom example file
-  * `run-shell.sh` is a script allowing you to get a bash shell for the container
+  * `run-shell.sh` runs a bash shell for the container

 ## Sample evaluation workflow